petrzilkovah/english-for-designers/03-aboutness/index.md

-# Hana Petržílková
 ## about me

+### Hana Petržílková - a graphic designer striving to make things <br>happen through determination and happy coincidences.

+- [Povstalec case study](case-study.md)

+![photo of me](img/mememe.gif)

+## my story
 1. Tried to write a bio
 2. Had a breakdown
 3. Bon apetit

-Hana Petržílková - a graphic designer striving to make things happen through determination and happy coincidences.
-- [Povstalec case study](case-study.md)

-![photo of me](img/mememe.gif)
-## my story

 I'm your average diversity-in-everything enjoyer.
 I like my coffee sugary and creamy, like my music, and I like my coffee bitter, also like my music.
 I like to consume, create, combine and learn as much as I can in the process - which I do mostly on the go.